Performance data

 Measuring speed & effectiveness.
 Ultravision v filter-based smoke evacuation system

-Ultravision minimises surgical smoke, providing two levels of risk reduction;
+Ultravision minimizes surgical smoke, providing two levels of risk reduction;

 Two levels of risk reduction